docker/docs/release-notes/docker-compose.md

 ### Bugfixes

-- Decoded the APIError explanation to Unicode before using it to create and start a container.
+- Decoded the `APIError` explanation to Unicode before using it to create and start a container.

-- Docker Compose discards `com.docker.compose.filepaths` labels that have None as value.
+- Docker Compose discards `com.docker.compose.filepaths` labels that have `None` as value.
 This usually occurs when labels originate from stdin.

 - Added OS X binary as a directory to solve slow start up time issues caused by macOS Catalina binary scan.

-- Passed the HOME environment variable in container mode when running with script/run/run.sh.
+- Passed the `HOME` environment variable in container mode when running with `script/run/run.sh`.

 - Docker Compose now reports images that cannot be pulled, however, are required to be built.